dawescc/dawescc/about.md

 Hello, there!

-I'm Ryan, a backend developer working on fully going fullstack.
+I'm Ryan, a backend developer working on going fullstack.

 <b>Education:</b> Bachelor's Degree in Research and Data Analytics.